ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 } );
 ```

 There are three possible options: `auto`, `block`, and `inline`.
 The `auto` option uses the default setting, while the other two force the use of the selected image type at insert.
+If this setting is omitted in the configuration, the editor defaults to `block`.

 ## Contribute